Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 - ChatGPT to Markdown [chrome extension](https://chrome.google.com/webstore/detail/chatgpt-to-markdown/adghjpdmpbcmppeafpodcjpagmegdpci): Exporting chats and feeding them back in for outline expansion.
 - Keyboard Maestro: Automating the feeding of thousands of prompts into ChatGPT (free trial).

-Here's a [demo](https://github.com/LiamSwayne/AI-song-of-ice-and-fire/assets/108629034/b6b4f455-62a6-4cb9-8029-afad2bb78a6e) of me using Keyboard Maestro to auto-prompt ChatGPT.
+I recorded a [demo](https://github.com/LiamSwayne/AI-song-of-ice-and-fire/assets/108629034/b6b4f455-62a6-4cb9-8029-afad2bb78a6e) of Keyboard Maestro auto-prompting ChatGPT.
 The Keyboard Maestro program runs for all 2037 prompts.
 The program is also capable of using the "continue generating" button when it appears, but it isn't shown in this video.
 Outside of this demo the program has an 80 second minimum time between prompts so it doesn't breach the hourly generation limit for ChatGPT.
+This limit was later increased to 130 seconds as OpenAI decreased the maximum tokens per hour.

 ChatGPT is capable of keeping track of a massive web of characters over the course of the novel.
 For example, you can see in this screenshot that Illyrio phases in and out of the story, doesn't appear for hundreds of pages, but is still kept in the back of the mind of the AI for when the character is needed: